Garrett-Webb/trumptweets/README.md

 you set).
 Here is an example on the command line:

 `python3 model.py imigration`
+will output a tweet to the console or
+`python3 trumptweets.py`
+will output a tweet to the console as well as post it to twitter.

 Go to https://twitter.com/R3alFakeDonald our twitter bot or your make own twitter and see your madness unfurl.